 This article is part of our Data Subject Rights series, explaining individual rights under NDPA, GDPR, and global data protection laws.
-In today’s data-driven economy, personal information is constantly being collected, analyzed, and reused — often in ways individuals do not fully expect or understand.
-From targeted advertising and political profiling to automated risk assessments […]
+In an age where personal information spreads instantly and can remain online indefinitely, the ability to erase outdated, harmful, or unlawfully processed data has become essential.
+The Right to Be Forgotten, formally known as […]

 Penalties, Examples & What You Need to Know About the EU AI Act fines The European Union Artificial Intelligence Act (EU AI Act) represents a major regulatory milestone — the world’s first comprehensive framework governing the development, deployment, and use of AI systems.
 Like the GDPR before it, the AI Act doesn’t just set rules […]